 Trade practices and anti-trust cases have also sought to identify when markets are effectively or workably competitive.
-Effective competition was explained by the Australian Competition Tribunal in this way:
+Effective competition was explained by the Australian Competition Tribunal in this way:13

 As was said by the U.S. Attorney General's National Committee to study the Antitrust Laws in its report of 1955 (at p.
-320): 'The basic characteristic of effective competition in the economic sense is that no one seller, and no group of sellers acting in concert, has the power to choose its level of profits by giving less and charging more.
+320): 'The basic characteristic of effective competition in the economic sense is that no one seller, and no group of sellers acting in concert, has the power to chose its level of profits by giving less and charging more.
 Where there is workable competition, rival sellers, whether existing competitors or new or potential entrants in the field, would keep this power in check by offering or threatening to offer effective inducements...'.

-$^{m 10}\,$ The Commission recognises that a truly perfectly competitive market is, as a general rule, rarely observed and as such does not presume that an effectively competitive market will emulate the model of perfect competition.
+model of perfect competition.
 However, the Commission considers that a market that is effectively competitive will exhibit a number of the characteristics that are fundamental to perfect competition.

-&lt;sup>11 Re Queensland Co-operative Milling Association; Re Defiance Holdings Ltd (1976) 25 FLR 169 at 188.
+13 Re Queensland Co-operative Milling Association; Re Defiance Holdings Ltd (1976) 25 FLR 169 at 188.

-The Tribunal went on to say: 12
+The Tribunal went on to say:14

-Competition expresses itself as rivalrous market behaviour. ....
+Competition expresses itself as rivalrous market behaviour.